ohseesoftware/laravel-assert-encrypted/README.md

 }
 ```

-If your values are not serialized before encryption you can use the `assertEncryptedUnserialized` assertion.
+If your values are not serialized before encryption, you can use the `assertEncryptedUnserialized` assertion.

 ```php
 <?php